Version 3.1.0 17 Nov, 2023

 Virtual Currency: a digital representation of value that is not issued or guaranteed by any state central bank or a public authority, is not necessarily attached to a legally established currency and does not possess a legal status of currency or money, but is accepted by (legal) persons as a means of exchange and which can be transferred, stored and traded electronically, such as Bitcoin.

-Wallet Services: means any service provided by the Provider in relation to a Wallet; in particular it refers to making available the Wallet, enabling the User to use it to perform blockchain transactions and the safekeeping of the private key of the User related to the concerned blockchain .
+Wallet Services: means any service provided by the Provider in relation to a Wallet; in particular it refers to making available the Wallet andenabling the User to use it to perform blockchain transactions.
+It does not include safekeeping of the private key of the User.

 Website: means the website https://venly.network and https://venly.market and any other websites, including sub-domains, owned or operated by Provider from time to time.